DoTheEvo/selfhosted-apps-docker/opnsense/readme.md

 * Alternate Hostnames - add your fw.example.com
 * SSL Certificate -  pick from dropdown menu your certificate
 * apply changes
-* switch radio buttons at the top from http to https if its not already.
+* switch radio buttons at the top from http to https if its not already.<br>
   The previous steps should be done as opnsense will want to reload gui

 now from local LAN side one can access web gui with https://fw.example.com